percona/psmdb-docs/source/install/index.rst

 If you are currently using MongoDB or previous versions of |PSMDB|, see :ref:`Upgrading from MongoDB <upgrade_from_mongodb>`.

-If you are currently using Percona TokuMX, see :ref:`Upgrading from Percona TokuMX <upgrade_from_tokumx>`.

 .. note:: If you want to use |PSMDB| in a Docker container, refer to the following example procedure for building a Docker image with MongoDB: https://docs.docker.com/examples/mongodb/